crazychenz/vinnie.work/explorelog/content/blog/20201008-git-master-main-trunk/index.md

 In addition to naming the master or trunk branches of a repository, it should go without saying that development branches should probably have an organizationally defined convention.
 For example, all feature branches should be prefixed with `feature/` or side experiements be prefixed with `dev/` and so forth.

-## Moving from master to trunk.
+## Moving from master to branch development.

+In an exercise to build my git muscle, I am attempting to over branch and merge.
+The intention here is to quickly as possible become more familiar with how git branching and merging actually effects how I work and manage the state of my projects.
+With subversion, you often do everything you can to keep subversion away from your mind while coding (until a merge is required.)
+A common git philosophy, when doing branch based development, is almost such that you really need to keep the life of a branch to the length of a story, feature, or less.

 For this site, I'm attempting a new workflow that has me writing each blog post as a new branch prefixed with `post/`.
 (Intending to streamline this with scripts soon.)
 I then plan to squash merge each post into trunk.
 Perform some quick integration testing and then merge into my `netlify` branch that triggers the netlify deployment process.

 The key here is that all _work_ is performed in `post` or `feature` branches.
 Then all changes to `trunk` should be merges.
 And finally, all triggered CI/CD branches (like `netlify`) should be fast-foward merges.

-## Instructions For Moving From Master
+## Moving From Master To Anything Else

+The following instructions are for moving `master` to `trunk`.

 ### Initial environment move and upstream.

-1. Comment local changes.
+1. Commit all local changes on `master`.

-2. Move and push local branch.
+2. Its recommended that you limit commit/push access to origin repository at this point.

+3. Rename local `master` with a branch move command and push local `master` branch to origin to synchronize any commits.

 ```
 git branch -m master trunk
 pit push -u origin trunk
 ```

-3. If using a GitHub, GitLab, or BitBucker like service, ensure that you've updated your default branch to `trunk` and unprotected master branch.
+4. If using a GitHub, GitLab, or BitBucker like service, ensure that you've updated your default branch to `trunk` and unprotected master branch.

-4. Remove old remote master
+5. Remove old remote master

 ```
 git push origin --delete master